"Nice Try, Kiddo": Investigating Ad Hominems in Dialogue Responses: Dataset and Model Setup

-Our goal is to understand how ad hominem attacks differ across discussions around societal and non-societal issues.
-To that end, we extract (post, response) pairs on different topics from Twitter and further use DialoGPT to generate responses for all collected posts.
-We refer to this dataset of human and DialoGPT responses as the \textsc{AdHomInTweets} dataset.
-Relevant topics are divided into polarizing and non-polarizing.
-We would expect there to be more strong opinions for the polarizing topics, and thus perhaps more ad hominems in responses for those topics.
+\paragraph{Dataset Collection} Our goal is to understand how ad hominem responses differ across discussions that vary in impact and relevance to marginalized groups.
+To that end, we extract English \textit{[post, response]} pairs on different topics from Twitter and also use DialoGPT to generate responses for all collected posts.
+We refer to this collective dataset as the \textsc{AdHomInTweets} dataset.